Malacca Sultanate: Trade

-Malacca developed from a small settlement to a cosmopolitan entrepot within the span of a century.
-This rapid progression was attributable to several factors, key among which were its strategic location along one of the World's most important shipping lanes, Malacca Straits and the increasing demand for commodities from both the East and the West.
-Ships from the east bearing goods from China, Ryukyu, Java and Maluku Islands would sail in by the northeast monsoon from December to January, while ships leaving for ports along Indian coastline, the Red Sea and East Africa would sail with the southwest monsoon.
+Malacca developed from a small settlement to a cosmopolitan Entrepôt within the span of a century.
+This rapid progression was attributable to several factors, key among which were its strategic location along one of the world's most important shipping lanes, the Strait of Malacca and the increasing demand for commodities from both the East and the West.
+Ships from the East bearing goods from China, the Ryukyu Islands, Java and the Maluku Islands would sail in by the northeast monsoon from December to January, while ships leaving for ports along Indian coastline, the Red Sea and East Africa would sail with the southwest monsoon.

 There were other ports along the Strait of Malacca such as Kedah in the peninsula and Jambi and Palembang in Sumatra, yet none of them came close to challenging Malacca's success as a centre of international trade.
-Malacca had an edge over these ports because its Rulers created an environment that was safe and conducive for business.
+Malacca had an edge over these ports because its rulers created an environment that was safe and conducive for business.
 Chinese records of the mid-15th century stated that Malacca flourished as a centre for trade on account of its effective security measures.
 It also had a well-equipped and well-managed port.
 Among the facilities provided for merchants were warehouses, where they could safely house their goods as they awaited favourable trade winds, as well as elephants for transporting goods to the warehouses.
-Malacca's management of its ethnically diverse merchant population—it is said that 84 different languages were spoken in Malacca during its heyday- is particularly telling.
 To administer the cosmopolitan marketplace, the traders were grouped according to region and placed under one of four shahbandars.